-It's time to hand the turntables over to Mini Moose.
-Here are her seven picks for November
+We're handing the turntables over to Mini Moose this week.
+Here are her seven picks for February.

 Vinyl is a great place to have a cup of coffee and listen to music.
 We've got a range of sounds for the eclectic ear and tons of comfortable couches and bean bag chairs, as well as a few private sound booths in case you're a little embarrassed by the kind of music you like to listen to.
 Every time you walk into Vinyl, it feels like you never left home.